Caesarean section: History

-A caesarean section performed by indigenous healers in Kahura, Uganda.
+A caesarean section performed by surgeons in Bunyoro, Uganda.
 As observed by medical missionary Robert William Felkin in 1879.

 There are many conflicting stories of the first successful caesarean section in which both mother and baby survived.
-It is, however, known that the procedure had been attempted for hundreds of years before it became accepted at the beginning of the twentieth century.
-While forceps have gone through periods of high popularity, today they are only used in approximately 10% of deliveries.
-The C-section has become the more popular solution for difficult deliveries.
-In 2005, one-third of babies were born via C-section.
+It is, however, known that the procedure had been attempted for hundreds of years before it became accepted at the beginning of the 20th century.
 Historically, caesarean sections performed upon a live woman usually resulted in the death of the mother.
 It was considered an extreme measure, performed only when the mother was already dead or considered to be beyond help.
 By way of comparison, see the resuscitative hysterotomy or perimortem caesarean section.

 According to the ancient Chinese Records of the Grand Historian, Luzhong (陸終), a sixth-generation descendant of the mythical Yellow Emperor, had six sons, all born by "cutting open the body".
 The sixth son Jilian founded the House of Mi that ruled the State of Chu (c.
 1030–223 BC).

-The Sanskrit medical treatise Sushruta Samhita, composed in the early 1st millennium CE, mentions post-mortem caesarean sections.
+The Sanskrit medical treatise Sushruta Samhita, composed in the early 1st millennium AD, mentions post-mortem caesarean sections.
 The first available non-mythical record of a C-section is that of the mother of Bindusara (born c.
 320 BC, ruled 298 – c.
 272 BC), the second Mauryan Samrat (emperor) of India, who accidentally consumed poison and died when she was close to delivering him.
 Chanakya, Chandragupta's teacher and adviser, made up his mind that the baby should survive.
 He cut open the belly of the queen and took out the baby, thus saving the baby's life.

 An early account of caesarean section in Iran (Persia) is mentioned in the book of Shahnameh, written around 1000 AD, and relates to the birth of Rostam, the legendary hero of that country.
 According to the Shahnameh, the Simurgh instructed Zal upon how to perform a caesarean section, thus saving Rudaba and the child Rostam.
-In Persian literature caesarean section is known as Rostamina (رستمینه).
+In Persian literature, caesarean section is known as Rostamina (رستمینه).

 In the Irish mythological text the Ulster Cycle, the character Furbaide Ferbend is said to have been born by posthumous caesarean section, after his mother was murdered by his evil aunt Medb.